• Skip to primary navigation

 Locations in development:

-Redwood City: in 2005, Stanford university purchased a small, 35-acre (14 ha) campus in Midpoint Technology Park intended for staff offices; development was delayed by The Great Recession.
+Redwood City: in 2005, Stanford university purchased a small, 35-acre (14 ha) campus in Midpoint Technology Park intended for staff offices; The Great Recession delayed development.
 In 2015 the university announced a development plan.

 Courses Offered at Stanford University